slint-ui/slint/docs/widgets.md

 ## `ScrollView`

 A Scrollview contains a viewport that is bigger than the view and can be scrolled.
 It has scrollbar to interact with.
-When using a for loop to populate the elements, the viewport-width and viewport-height are not automatically calculated and scrolling will not work properly until the viewport-width or viewport-height are set manually for the horizontal and vertical scrolling respectively.
+The viewport-width and viewport-height are calculated automatically to create a scollable view except for when using a for loop to populate the elements.
+In that case the viewport-width and viewport-height are not calculated automatically and must be set manually for scrolling to work.
 The ability to automatically calculate the viewport-width and viewport-height when using for loops may be added in the future and is tracked in issue #407.

 ### Properties